CreativeAlloy/eleventy-netlify-boilerplate/posts/random-vandalism-incidents-attract-disproportionate-attention-fuel-new-antisemitic-rhetoric.md

 ## The Broken Society
 Fuck statues, and fuck solar panels.
 This entire planet has become an elaborate piece of satire.
 I think that's honestly far more important than a few minor insignificant incidents that have nothing to do with the IDF's Purity of Arms and overall ethical military conduct.

+If a Muslim had desecrated a Jewish symbol by breaking it, how many headlines would that have made?
+And how many people would've discussed it to an absurd degree?
+Or do Muslims get a pass because "Meh, it's just what Muslims do anyway"?

+It's just ridiculous that a person's national, ethnic and religious identity dictate how much attention something as meaningless as minor vandalism is going to get. **The only reason I am addressing it is because I find all responses like these disproportionate.
+And what's worse is that they are coming from all sides, not just the propallies.**

+I condemn vandalism, but I don't dedicate this much rage about it.
+Whether it's a teenager or a middle-aged person, that former soldier did dumb shit, a few other guys did dumb shit.
+There's millions of people going through the IDF all the time through mandatory conscription.

+**The IDF's Purity of Arms and Rules of Engagement exist not to guarantee they will never-ever be broken, but to guarantee that in the rare circumstances they are, they will be enforced and strengthened, and the culprits punished accordingly.** That's the purpose of any institution's rules.
+You cannot reasonably expect any institution to be omnipresent and omniscient and know what every single individual is up to at any given moment.
+No soul is all-seeing nor all-knowing.

+A commander or another higher-up was certainly dispatched at that location as well; they likely had to look away for 5 minutes, entrusting the area to the former soldier.
+And they recorded that video.
+That's usually how these incidents happen - and they are incredibly rare.
+I can count such incidents on my two hands.
+That's why global outrage over a fucking statue *that the IDF later replaced anyway* is just a ridiculous concept that should never be treated as something normal.

+Why is the world not focusing on the millions of people the IRGC has killed?
+Or the innocent Israelis that died on the Nova Festival?
+Why are Instagram users writing vile comments about us Zionists, and telling Jews to "go to the chambers"?
+Why are Israelis and Jews called "filth that has not been taught anything else than to speak this terrorist language \[Hebrew\]"?
+And why are **those** comments not causing global outrage?

-If people exaggerate these incidents to a ridiculously absurd degree only because "Israelis did it," then it says everything you need to know about our cursed timeline.
-Someday, historians will look back and wonder what sort of mental depravity conquered such a large portion of the world.
+If people exaggerate these incidents to a ridiculously absurd degree only because "Israelis/Jews/IDF Soldiers did it," then it says everything you need to know about our cursed timeline - it's full of violent antisemitism.
+Someday, historians will look back and wonder what sort of mental depravity it was that conquered such a large portion of the world.

 ***Sufian M'Barki***